mohamed-em2m/dataset-generator/README.md

 # Model Card for QA_GeneraToR

 # my fine tuned model
->This model is fine tuned to generate a question with answers from a context , why that can be very usful this can help you to generate a dataset from a book article any thing you would to make from it dataset and train another model on this dataset , give the model any context with pre prometed of quation you want + context and it will extarct question + answer for you this are promted i use
+>This model is fine tuned to generate a question with answers from a context , why that can be very usful this can help you to generate a dataset from a book article any thing you would to make from it dataset and train another model on this dataset , give the model any context with pre prometed of below promete you want + context and it will extarct question and answer for you this are  prompts i use
 >[ "which", "how", "when", "where", "who", "whom", "whose", "why",
     "which", "who", "whom", "whose", "whereas",
     "can", "could", "may", "might", "will", "would", "shall", "should",